Q: Where do I find information on how to audition or interview for the program I'm interested in?

 Q: Who do I contact with issues related to my Pre-Screen Application to Acceptd? (e.g. I'm having trouble uploading my materials.)

 A: All technical support for your Pre-Screen Application is provided by Acceptd.
-There is a green help button feature on the left-hand side of every page.
+There is a green help button feature on the lower right-hand side of every page.

 Q: May I apply to the B.F.A. musical theatre program and also be considered for B.F.A. acting?

 A: Yes.
 When you complete your Acceptd profile, be sure to answer "yes" to the question "Would you be interested in being considered for a theatre arts major other than your first choice?"
 Then you will be prompted to select "Acting" or one of our other degree programs as an alternate program.

 Many applicants will not be advanced to the audition phase based on their singing pre-screens, but may instead be invited to audition for the B.F.A. acting major based on the strength of their monologues, even if they did not indicate an interest.